Disability Resource Centre (DRC)

-Even though the deadline for new students applying for student finance is 31 May 2013, there is no deadline for Disabled Students' Allowances (DSA) applications.
+There is no deadline for Disabled Students' Allowances (DSA) applications.
 We encourage students to apply as soon as possible to ensure they have support in place for the start of their course.
 See the DRC information sheets below for more information on applying for DSAs.

 Important information for incoming students